ltspnal/ltspnal/README.md

-# Hi there, I'm ltspnal! 👋
+# Hi there, I'm Alex! 👋

 **I'm a developer passionate about JavaScript, Python, Django, and Node.js.**